 For most men prostate cancer is slow-growing and is diagnosed at an early stage when they have the most treatment options.
 In fact, most men with prostate cancer die from other causes, not from their prostate cancer.
 If cancer is detected before it spreads, the 5 year survival rate is almost 100%.
 When the cancer has spread beyond the prostate to other parts of the body, more critical treatments are needed.

 In the U.S. 17% of men are at risk of developing prostate cancer.
-The cause of prostate cancer is not known.
-But there are things that increase your risk.
+The cause of prostate cancer is not known, but there are things that can increase your risk of developing it.

 - Before age 40, it is relatively rare.
 After 50 the risk increases.
 Over age 65, 6 in 10 men will develop prostate cancer.